Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Motivation and Insights

-The implicit order of the syndrome measurement gadget can also be modified since it measures the GHZ global stabilizers $S_z$ and $S_x$, which are invariant under permutations. \Cref{fig:gadgetOpt}(e) illustrates a syndrome measurement gadget with an implicit order of $[6,b,2,3,4,5,t,1]$.
-Without resynthesizing the syndrome gadget, the qubit conflicts in the top qubit increase idling errors in the encoded mixer layer and the original syndrome gadget, as shown in \Cref{fig:gadgetOpt}(d).
-After gadget resynthesis, the cost of encoding algorithmic single-qubit gates using the Iceberg code is reduced, allowing the mixer layer to fully overlap with the new gadget, as demonstrated in \Cref{fig:gadgetOpt}(e).
+The implicit order of the syndrome measurement gadget can also be modified since it measures the GHZ global stabilizers $S_z$ and $S_x$, which are invariant under permutations. \Cref{fig:gadgetOpt}(b) illustrates a syndrome measurement gadget with an implicit order of $[b, 6,5,4,3,2,1,t]$.
+Without resynthesizing the syndrome gadget, the qubit conflicts in the top qubit increase idling errors in the encoded mixer layer and the original syndrome gadget.
+Gadget resynthesis gives us an opportunity to allow the mixer layer to fully overlap with the new gadget (\Cref{fig:gadgetOpt}(b)).
 The implicit order of the final measurement gadget can also be changed as long as the classical post-processing is adapted accordingly.
-This flexibility, present in the old as well as the new gadgets, is used in this work to reduce the circuit overhead, specifically the circuit depth, leading to larger Iceberg code implementations with higher post-selection rates.
+This flexibility is used in this work to reduce circuit overhead, specifically the circuit depth, leading to larger Iceberg code implementations with higher post-selection rates.